G00fY2/g00fy2.github.io/README.md

 ### Refresh content

-Since github pages is static we need to rebuild this project to update the content (e.g. data, repositories, stars, ...).
+Since GitHub pages is static we need to rebuild this project to update the content (e.g. data, repositories, stars, ...).
-The easiest way to do so is `git commit -m 'rebuild pages' --allow-empty` and push.
+Therefore I created a scheduled GitHub action to trigger rebuilding once a day.

 ### License